Sonophoto/AVRMega_Ports/README.md

 Update 22-Mar-2017
 Moved the defines and functions into seperate include files, both are required.

-    USAGE: Drop both .h files into the root of your porject and #include them in your code.
+    USAGE: Drop both .h files into the root of your project and #include them in your code.

 This is set up as a single file include system so the functions are defined in the .h file.